 Apply this principle whenever you see it works.

 6. How to Create the Brick Texture

 Now, let's create the brick texture for the walls.

 Use the cube that we created before to make a little rectangle.
-I like to use Pathfinders for this, as I find it very quick and intuitive.
+I like to use Pathfinder for this, as I find it very quick and intuitive.
 The option would be Intersect.

-Now, duplicate it in place (Ctrl + C, Ctrl + F).
-Using the "movement rule" that we learned (two across, one down / up), move the duplicate so it sits right besides the other.
+Now, Duplicate it in place (Control-C, Control-F).
+Using the "movement rule" that we learned (two across, one down/up), move the duplicate so it sits right beside the other.
 Repeat this step to create a full row.

 Now, we have to create a second row.
 This row won't be aligned with the one above, emulating a brick pattern.

-Now copy this two rows until we have an entire "wall of bricks".
+Now copy these two rows until we have an entire "wall of bricks".
 It needs to cover the building's width.